 Tennessee State University has a broad based financial aid program.
 Therefore, an applicant may apply for and receive aid from one or more programs at the same time.
-Since the University cannot supply funds to cover the financial aid of all its students, students are urged to investigate and seek aid from outside the University.
+Since the University cannot supply funds to cover the financial need of all its students, students are urged to investigate and seek aid from outside sources.
 Fair and equal consideration is given to all applicants without regard to race, color, sex, handicap, or religious beliefs.
-Located in the Floyd/Payne Campus Center Suite 343 (963-5701).
+The financial aid office is located in the Floyd/Payne Campus Center Suite 343 (963-5701).